Overview

 Welcome!

-On behalf of the Faculty and Staff of the Joint Advanced Warfighting School (JAWS), I want to congratulate you on being selected to represent your nation, your department, your agency in the upcoming academic year’s class of the Joint Advanced Warfighting School (JAWS).
-The time and effort you have invested into your reputation as a military professional is a testament to your ability to thrive in demanding situations.
-Well done and welcome.
+On behalf of the Faculty and Staff of the elite Joint Advanced Warfighting School (JAWS), I want to congratulate you on being selected to represent your nation, department, or agency in the upcoming academic year’s class of the Joint Advanced Warfighting School (JAWS).
+Your selection is indicative of the time and effort you have invested as a military professional in the service of our nation and is a testament to your ability to thrive in demanding situations.

-The school’s mission is to provide joint senior-level education and prepare U.S. and international military officers and U.S. Government civilians to serve in strategic leadership positions and lead the development of theater strategies, campaigns, and operations for the employment of joint forces in support of strategic objectives and policy goals.
+The school’s mission is to prepare select military officers and civilians to serve in strategic leadership positions and lead the development of theater strategies, campaigns, and operations for the employment of the Joint Force in support of national goals.

-Through delivery of an integrated curriculum focused on the operational employment of joint and coalition military forces in peace and war, the school produces historically informed, strategically minded, joint warfighters.
+Through delivery of an integrated curriculum focused on the operational employment of joint and coalition military forces, the school produces historically informed, strategically minded, joint warfighters.

-1. The Theory & History Field of Study enables students to synthesize historical, current, and future environments, domains, theories, and concepts as they apply to joint warfighting.
+1. The Theory & History of War Field of Study enables students to synthesize historical, current, and future environments, domains, theories, and concepts as they apply to joint warfighting.

 2. The Strategy Field of Study enables students to propose military strategies in support of joint warfighting that optimizes ends, ways, and means, in concert with the other instruments of power.